i don't get massages for myself. why should i get one for my dog?

 what should i expect during the first session?

 An initial consultation is required for all new clients.
-This is a key meeting where we will review your pet’s health and behavior history, discuss why you are initiating massage therapy, and chat about what your goals are.
-Importantly, the first session is also a time for me to begin building trust with your pet, and to start performing massage and bodywork.
+This is a key meeting where we will review your dog’s health and behavior history, discuss why you are initiating massage therapy, and chat about what your goals are.
+Importantly, the first session is also a time for me to begin building trust with your dog, and to start performing massage and bodywork.

-Don't be surprised if your pet does not just lie down and start enjoying the massage right away.
-Massage is "touch with intent" and even though it is gentle, it may feel different to pets who are used to a general ear or neck scratch, head pat, or belly rub.
+Don't be surprised if your dog does not just lie down and start enjoying the massage right away.
+Massage is "touch with intent" and even though it is gentle, it may feel different to dogs who are used to a general ear or neck scratch, head pat, or belly rub.

-It's important that you know that I listen hard to your pet, and never use forceful restraint or techniques.
-For some pets, it takes longer to trust a stranger and be receptive to their touch.
+It's important that you know that I listen hard to your dog, and never use forceful restraint or techniques.
+For some, it takes longer to trust a stranger and be receptive to their touch.
 My goal is that all sessions are low stress and a positive experience.

 how do i need to prepare my home for your visit?